 Our mountain of interest, named Scrub BM Peak, probably after the vegetation found in abundance in this area, is located as mentioned earlier within the Beaver Dam Mountains of southwestern Utah, not far from the town of St. George.
 It is one of the prominent points seen on the skyline from St. George but locals would most likely not be able to point it out to visitors who asked.
 Scrub BM is one of Utah's top 100 prominence peaks coming in at number 77 on that list.

 As is so often the case in the west, this peak does have a major flaw: A communications tower service road actually goes all to the way to the top of this peak but a gate bars entry so you cannot drive all the way to the top.
 Due to this gate, you will need to at least hike the last mile and a half necessitating a hike that gains a bit over a thousand feet in elevation.
 Of course that depends on whether you could drive the last mile or two since the road leading up to the gate is steep and nasty.
 Without high clearance and 4WD, you will have a longer hike to get to the top, perhaps all the way from the main dirt road that leads in from the highway.
+However, on one visit, the road was washed out at the bottom and it was necessary to hike from that point.
+The latest news is that the road is OK again.

 Getting ThereIf coming from Las Vegas or St. George on I-15, turn off at exit 8 for Littlefield and Beaver Dam.
 Head north on the old highway 91 and drive about 9 1/2 miles (passing into Utah) and watch for a dirt road that takes off on the right side of the road.
 The turn off isn't signed although a short distance in on the dirt road you will note a sign for the Woodbury study area.
 One more sign with information about the Woodbury study area is passed and you won't see anything else signage wise on the remainder of the road.
 Proceed on towards Bulldog Pass but watch for a dirt road that takes off to the north at about 4200 foot of elevation (GPS lat/long nad 27 37.0158 -113.8157)